Does Cooking Alter Glycaemic Index and Glycaemic Load?

 • When blood sugar levels are maintained, it improves mood, cognitive function, concentration mood swings and enhances mental clarity.

-How does opting for low GI and low GL help diabetics?
+How does opting for low GI and low GL help in diabetes?

 As explained above GI and GL, have beneficial effects for managing blood sugar levels.
 When consuming low-GI food, it takes longer time to digest than food that is high in carbohydrates and in turn, it releases low levels of glucose to the blood.
 This slow release of glucose to the blood helps in improving insulin resistance.